 Some natural remedies may be helpful for bipolar disorder.
 However, it’s important not to use these remedies without first talking with your doctor.
 These treatments could interfere with medications you’re taking.

 The following herbs and supplements may help stabilize your mood and relieve symptoms of bipolar disorder:

-- Fish oil.
-A 2013 study shows that people who consume a lot of fish and fish oil are less likely to develop bipolar disease.
+A 2013 studyshows that people who consume a lot of fish and fish oil are less likely to develop bipolar disease.
 You can eat more fish to get the oil naturally, or you can take an over-the-counter (OTC) supplement.

-- Rhodiola rosea.
-This research also shows that this plant may be a helpful treatment for moderate depression.
+This researchalso shows that this plant may be a helpful treatment for moderate depression.
 It may help treat depressive symptoms of bipolar disorder.

 Several other minerals and vitamins may also reduce symptoms of bipolar disorder.
 Here’s 10 alternative treatments for bipolar disorder.

 If you or someone you know has bipolar disorder, you’re not alone.
 Bipolar disorder affects about

 One of the best things you can do is to educate yourself and those around you.
 There are many resources available.
 For instance, SAMHSA’s behavioral health treatment services locator provides treatment information by ZIP code.
 You can also find additional resources at the site for the National Institute of Mental Health.

 If you think you’re experiencing symptoms of bipolar disorder, make an appointment with your doctor.
 If you think a friend, relative, or loved one may have bipolar disorder, your support and understanding is crucial.
 Encourage them to see a doctor about any symptoms they’re having.
 And read how to help someone living with bipolar disorder.